Plathond-com-Organization/silentcow/src/pages/whatwedo/index.md

 templateKey: what-we-do
 whats:
   - description: >-
-      We deliver our fine tuned Problem Solving workshop as as educational team building experience.
+      WHATS 1: Description: We deliver our fine tuned Problem Solving workshop as as educational team building experience.
 Although this course was designed for the workplace it is well suited for any event where up to 20 people work together to open their minds.

       One of our experts will come to you and run an hour and a half session in